R3Conclave/conclave-core-sdk/docs/docs/security.md

 point.
 Then, stored messages from the clients can be replayed back to the enclave in different orders, or with some messages dropped.

 Such attacks are called memento/rewind/replay attacks.
-You need to consider this type of attack while designing your app.

-!!!Warning

-    A full discussion of memento attacks is beyond the scope of this document.
-The Conclave project strives to provide you with high-level protocol constructs that take them into account, but when writing your own protocols, you should consider what happens when messages can be re-ordered and re-tried by the host.
+You can use Conclave's [persistent map](persistence.md#PersistentMap) to mitigate rewind attacks.

 ## Side-channel attacks